 The Working Group notes that CCT-RT Recommendation 32 states: “Revisit the Applicant Financial Support Program.”
 This recommendation is directed at the Subsequent Procedures PDP and passed through by the Board.
 The Working Group has extensively discussed the Applicant Support Program and has put forward the above recommendations to support improving the program in subsequent procedures.

-Rationale for Affirmation xx with modification (rationale 1): As discussed in greater detail under the topic Application Fees, the Working Group supports the general approach to application fees taken in the 2012 round.
-Implementation Guideline B states that “Application fees may differ for applicants.”
-In the 2012 round, successful candidates to the Applicant Support Program were eligible for a reduced application fee.
-The Working Group supports maintaining a reduced application fee for Applicant Support recipients, and therefore affirms this Implementation Guideline with the addition of clarifying language.

 Rationale for Recommendation 17.1: The Working Group believes that financial assistance should continue to be provided to eligible applicants in subsequent procedures in order “to serve the global public interest by ensuring worldwide accessibility to, and competition within, the new gTLD Program,” as was the case in the 2012 round.
 The Working Group further supports ICANN’s facilitation of non-financial pro-bono assistance to applicants in need.
 The Working Group emphasizes that ICANN must conduct outreach and awareness-raising activities during the Communications Period to both potential applicants and prospective pro-bono service providers to ensure the success of this initiative.
 The Working Group believes that the high-level Applicant Support Program eligibility requirements from 2012 remain appropriate, namely that applicants must demonstrate financial need, provide a public interest benefit, and possess the necessary management and financial capabilities.
 The Working Group notes that the program was available to applicants regardless of location in the 2012 round and believes that this should continue to be the case, as there are prospective applicants in need of assistance around the world that may want to launch TLDs serving the public interest or an underserved community.